juju/docs/src/en/help-azure.md

 ### Registering azure services

 Juju requires certain services to be active for your account.
-Use these to register using the Azure CLI tool:
+Enter these commands to register using the Azure CLI tool:

 ```
 azure provider register Microsoft.Compute